Invacare Announces Financial Results for the First Quarter of 2016

-ELYRIA, Ohio–(BUSINESS WIRE)–Invacare Corporation (NYSE: IVC) today announced its financial results for the quarter ended March 31, 2016.
+ELYRIA, Ohio–(BUSINESS WIRE)–Invacare (NYSE: IVC) today announced its financial results for the quarter ended March 31, 2016.

 On July 2, 2015, the company divested its United States medical device rentals businesses for long-term care facilities (rentals businesses), which were a part of the Institutional Products Group (IPG) segment.
 The rentals businesses were not deemed discontinued operations for financial reporting purposes, and therefore are included in the 2015 results below, unless otherwise noted.